ares333/php-curl/README.md

 ```PHP
 public $cbInfo = null
 ```
-Callback for running info.Use print_r() to check it.The speed is limited once per second.
+Callback for running info.Use print_r() to check the info in callback.The speed is limited once per second.

 ```PHP
 public $cbUser = null